78799 Xewioso

 78799 Xewioso (provisional designation ') is a trans-Neptunian object located in the inner edge of the Kuiper belt.
 It has a dark surface with a diameter between 490 and 640 km.
 It was discovered on 10 December 2002 by astronomers at Palomar Observatory in California.

 History

 Discovery

+The 1.2-meter Samuel Oschin telescope that was used to discover Xewioso at Palomar Observatory back on 10 December 2002.